Vocaned/Lynn4/README.md

 I wasn't planning on making rewriting the bot a semi-yearly thing, but in 2021 Discord released a bot API update that allows better integration with the client, and I started to get disgusted by the spaghetti code that Lynn3 grew into, so I figured that I might as well start from scratch again, with Lynn4.

 Later in 2021, [discord.py was discontinued](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1).
-As a replacement I decided to try [hikari](https://github.com/hikari-py/hikari) instead.
+As a replacement I decided to try [hikari](https://github.com/hikari-py/hikari)+[lightbulb](https://github.com/tandemdude/hikari-lightbulb) instead.
+While the bot doesn't yet support any of the new fancy client integrations, assigning commands into guild-specific slash commands is something that I'm planning on doing